AlexStormwood/UnityWithEmbeddedRestServer/README.md

 - Game data needs to be structured in a way that our server can easily grab it.
 - Examples provided of how other apps can make requests to that server.

-This page contains some of the key info, but please check out the wiki for more information.
+This page contains some of the key info, but please check out the Documentation directory for more information.